Salomon Adv Skin 12 Running Hydration Vest Review

 A version of our kit to carry in the Adv Skin 12 for a long day out at altitude in the mountains.
 Photo by Trey French

-• 2 x 500ml hydration pockets.
-Each soft flask pocket fits various 500ml sizes (long and slim, wider, etc.) and has a toggle to easily wrap around the top of the flask to secure it from falling into the pocket after clearing some water from the flask.
+2 x 500ml hydration pockets.
+Each soft flask pocket fits various 500ml sizes (long and slim, wider, etc.) and has a toggle to wrap around the top of the flask to secure it from falling into the pocket after clearing some water from the flask.
 This is a simple function that we wish all running vests shipped with, even if they were removable.

-• 1 x large rear tunnel pocket.
-This pocket runs continuously from left to right across the rear bottom of the vest.
+1 x large rear tunnel pocket.
+This pocket is accessible with either the left or right hand and runs across the lower back of the vest.
+While this pocket used to be attached to the front stretch pockets for one continuous pocket, it now starts around the base of the ribs as its own stand-alone pocket.
 It relies on tension to hold items in, and we’ve never lost anything using it.
 That said, it’s good to take the time to check the ground after stashing or removing a running jacket or other pieces of gear in there because it’s possible to push or pull something out.

 Volume